AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

 >[!NOTE]
 >
 > Agentic AI Assistant is available in Experience Manager Guides as a Cloud Service starting with 2026.09.0 release.
 Contact your Customer Success team to enable this feature.

 Agentic AI Assistant makes tagging your content faster, easier, and more consistent.
 Using the agentic Smart Tagging skill from Adobe CX Enterprise Coworker, Agentic AI Assistant analyzes your content and recommends relevant tags based on your organization's taxonomy, instead of you manually reading through content to decide which tags apply.
 You stay in control by reviewing the suggested tags and choosing to apply or reject them before confirming your selection, significantly reducing manual effort, improving tagging accuracy, and ensuring consistent metadata across your documentation.

-## Agentic AI Assistant panel
+## AI Assistant panel

-The Agentic AI Assistant panel provides all the tools you need to generate, review, and apply AI suggested tags.
+The AI Assistant panel provides all the tools you need to generate, review, and apply AI suggested tags.

 ![Agentic AI Assistant panel](images/guides-ai-panel.png){width="650"}